Form ADV Part 3 – Client Relationship Summary

 Questions to ask us: Help me understand how these fees and costs might affect my investments.
 If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?
 How might your conflicts of interest affect me, and how will you address them?

 What fees will I pay?
-Our fees vary depending on the services you receive.
-Additionally, the amount of assets in your account affects our advisory fee; the more assets you have in your advisory account, the more you will pay us and thus we have an incentive to increase those assets in order to increase our fee.
-Conversely, if your assets decline so do our fees, therefore, our interests are aligned with yours.
+We are a fee-only firm, meaning that we charge a percentage (%) fee on the amount of assets we manage.
+This fee aligns our interest with yours in the fact that we will be paid more if we increase the value of your assets and will be paid less if the account value decreases.
+We are incentivized to maximize the value of your investments.
+We collect no commissions from the investments we select for your portfolio.
 Our fixed fee arrangements are based on the amount of work we expect to perform for you, so material changes in that amount of work will affect the advisory fee we quote you.
-All fees are paid quarterly in advance based on the quarter ending balance for the previous quarter.
+All fees are paid quarterly in advance based on the quarter-ending balance for the previous quarter.
 You pay our fees even if you do not have any transactions and the advisory fee paid to us generally does not vary based on the type of investments selected.
 Please also see Items 4, 5, 6, 7 & 8 of our Brochure.

 How do your financial professionals make money?
-Primarily, we and our financial professionals receive cash compensation from the advisory services we provide to you because of the advisory fees we receive from you.
-This compensation may vary based on different factors, such as those listed above in this Item.
+Primarily, our financial professionals receive cash compensation from the advisory services we provide to you because of the advisory fees we receive from you.
+This compensation may vary based on different factors.
 Please also see Item 10 of our Brochure for additional details.

 Questions to ask us: As a financial professional, do you have any disciplinary history?
 For what type of conduct?

-Do you or your financial professionals have legal or disciplinary history?
-We do not have legal and disciplinary events.
-Visit https://www.investor.gov/ for a free, simple search tool to research us and our financial professionals.
+Do you or your financial professionals have a legal or disciplinary history?
+We do not have legal or disciplinary events.
+Visit www.investor.gov for a free, simple search tool to research us and our financial professionals.

 Questions to ask us: Who is my primary contact person?
 Is he or she a representative of an investment adviser or a broker-dealer?
 Who can I talk to if I have concerns about how this person is treating me?